davidbrochart/flow_acc_3s/README.md

 resolution, but flow accumulation is only available at 30s and 15s resolutions.
 This is an attempt to fill that gap.

+The computation takes place in two passes:
+- first, pixels are dropped on each tile individually, and we keep track of the pixels that flow into neighbors.
+This pass can easily by parallelized and is the most time consuming.
+- second, we take those overflowing pixels and make them flow again.
+Note that this pass is not parallelized, but it's quite fast anyway because pixels flow from the boundaries of the tiles only.

 If you want to run the Cython version (which is slightly faster), you first need to compile it: